diogotcorreia/master-thesis/docs/content/ch05-results.typ

 = Evaluation <results>

-As part of @rq-tool-design[] and @rq-widespread[], this degree project aims to evaluate the performance of #TheTool in regards to its accuracy at detecting class pollution.
+As part of @rq-tool-design[] and @rq-widespread[], this degree project aims to evaluate #TheTool's performance in regards to its accuracy at detecting class pollution.
 #TheTool is first tested against a small set of handcrafted benchmarks,
-as per @results:micro-benchmarks, and then executed on dataset consisting of popular @pypi and GitHub packages, as described in @results:analysis.
+as per @results:micro-benchmarks, and then executed on a dataset consisting of popular @pypi and GitHub packages, as described in @results:analysis.

 Then, in @results:case-study, a case study is performed on a popular